 Trainee placements are an integral part of the graduate program.
-They are the student's opportunity to gain direct experience with clients and to develop skills.
+They are the students’ opportunity to gain direct experience with clients and to develop skills.
 The Department has prepared a separate handbook detailing all policies, procedures, and expectations relating to trainees.
-Students will acquire a copy of the Handbook at the time they enter the program and will be responsible for its contents.
-The following are some of the general policies regarding trainee placements about which students should be aware: (The Practicum & Trainee Handbook should be consulted for a full description of all policies and practices.)
+By the beginning of the Fall semester, students will have access to the Practicum & Internship Handbook (on Teams and this website) and will be responsible for its contents.
+Past volumes of the Handbook are housed on this website (“Traineeship Handbook” tab).

 A traineeship setting is considered appropriate if it meets a variety of criteria: